bcc-code/developer.bcc.no/_docs/signon/openid-connect.md

 * The user can go back to the home page (BCC portal)
 * The user can search for all applications related to BCC
-* The user can easily sign-out of all BCC applications.
+* The user can easily logout of all BCC applications.

 We would like to improve the functionality of the BCC Topbar, and are interested in feedback/suggestions from you!